This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Another reason you need a good lawyer for a malpractice case is for pre-litigation screening.
 During this process, a panel of experts reviews your case to determine if medical malpractice likely occurred.

-The decision made is not binding, but it is a step you must take before going through with the lawsuit.
-It’s an extra burden, and you need the right lawyer to get through it.
+The decision is not binding, but it is a step you must take before proceeding with the lawsuit.
+It’s an extra burden, and you need the right lawyer to present your case effectively.

 Disability Rights and Laws in Maine